chasm/p0/sprint-1/intro-to-html/README.md

 What a shame.
 HTML is actually a far more complex and powerful language, in some ways, than any programming language.
 In fact, HTML and it's big brother XML can be used to create complex "ontologies" (systems of knowledge) that can be used by "inference engines" to help computers to better understand the world and the things in it.

-In other words, HTML is at the root of a system&mdash;sometimes called the <strong style="color:red">Semantic Web</strong>&mdash;that allows computers to reason about the world.
-Another name for this is <strong style="color:red">artificial intelligence</strong> or <strong style="color:red">AI</strong>.
+In other words, HTML is at the root of a system&mdash;sometimes called the <strong style="color: red">Semantic Web</strong>&mdash;that allows computers to reason about the world.
+Another name for this is <strong style="color: red">artificial intelligence</strong> or <strong style="color: red">AI</strong>.
 Take that, JavaScript!

 HTML is also very important for making resources available to people with widely different abilities, whatever those abilities might be, and regardless of whether they are permanent or temporary.
 For example, properly used, HTML can make Web pages easily accessible by screen reader applications, often used by those who can't see the page.

-Both <strong style="color:red">accessibility to persons with disabilities</strong> and <strong style="color:red">usability</strong>&mdash;two related but different concepts&mdash;are heavily dependent upon proper, standards-compliant use of HTML.
+Both <strong style="color: red">accessibility to persons with disabilities</strong> and <strong style="color: red">usability</strong>&mdash;two related but different concepts&mdash;are heavily dependent upon proper, standards-compliant use of HTML.
 For this reason (and others), we will be focusing strongly on standards-compliant HTML throughout this course.

-It's not just a matter of standards, however. <strong style="color:red">It's a matter of justice.</strong> And it makes the World Wide Web that much more usable and user-friendly for everyone.
+It's not just a matter of standards, however. <strong style="color: red">It's a matter of justice.</strong> And it makes the World Wide Web that much more usable and user-friendly for everyone.

 ## Check yourself